jobelanger/GEE_Zonal/implementations/image_extracts/WSFE.md

 # Country-level extracts: World Settlement Footprint - Evolution (WSFE)

-Javascript script to export monthly NDVI statistics by feature in a featureCollection.
+Javascript script to export a raster image dataset to an area of interest.

 Dataset used: World Settlement Footprint-Evolution.
 Private GEE Asset available upon request of owner.
 Alternatively, freely WSF (2015) is avilable free for download and import into GEE here: https://figshare.com/articles/dataset/World_Settlement_Footprint_WSF_2015/10048412